code-saturne/code_saturne/INSTALL.md

     using a binary ParaView distribution is possible, provided the associated MPI library is compatible.

-The following exemples refer to Catalyst1, as use of Catalyst2 in code_saturne is still missing some features.
+The following examples refer to Catalyst1, as use of Catalyst2 in code_saturne is still missing some features.

 By default, ParaView is built with a GUI, but it may also be be